Introduction

 What is a 3PL?

-It’s an extension or partner of an e-commerce business– with the 3PL focused on the logistics activities.
-To sum it up, the 3PL is focused on getting the right product to the right customer on time.
-This includes order fulfillment, pick and pack, printing the correct labels and address, and having carrier contracts to ensure that the end product gets delivered to the customer on time.
+It’s an extension or partner of an e-commerce business, with the 3PL focused on logistics activities.
+To sum up, the 3PL is focused on getting the right product to the right customer on time.
+This includes order fulfillment, pick-and-pack, printing the correct labels and addresses, and having carrier contracts to ensure that the end product gets delivered to the customer on time.

 How much does it cost to transition from self-fulfillment to using a 3PL?